lucasvienna/blogfolio/src/data/posts/hello-world.md

 record of my learnings, my work and the evolution of my knowledge over time.
 My idea was therefore to write posts about the technologies I'm currently using, the scripts I put together, the neat tricks I learn and so on.
 My other reason is to maybe help someone.
-I know I enjoy reading a well-put article on using a piece of tech, code etc, and I wish to give back by writing my own (hopefully) well-written articles.
+I know I enjoy reading a well-put article on using a piece of tech or code and I wish to give back by writing my own (hopefully) well-written articles.

 Regarding the content, you can expect to see posts all over the tech spectrum: frontend frameworks,